allenai/allennlp/tutorials/how_to/elmo.md

 This document describes how to add ELMo representations to your model using pytorch and `allennlp`.
 We also have a [tensorflow implementation](https://github.com/allenai/bilm-tf).

-For more detail about ELMo, please see the publication ["Deep contextualized word representations", NAACL 2018](http://www.aclweb.org/anthology/N18-1202).
+For more detail about ELMo, please see the publication ["Deep contextualized word representations", NAACL 2018](http://www.aclweb.org/anthology/N18-1202) or the [ELMo section of the AllenNLP website](https://allennlp.org/elmo).

 Citations: